Michels wins Wisconsin GOP governor primary, will face Evers

 In the Democratic Senate primary, Lt.
 Gov. Mandela Barnes won the nomination to face Republican Sen. Ron Johnson, one of Trump’s most vocal supporters, after Barnes’ top rivals dropped out of the race late last month.
 The matchup is among the last to be set before the November general election, when control of the currently 50-50 split Senate is up for grabs, and Democrats see Wisconsin as one of their best opportunities to flip a seat.

-Wisconsin’s most powerful Republican, state Assembly Speaker Robin Vos, also faced a Trump-backed challenger.
+Wisconsin’s most powerful Republican, state Assembly Speaker Robin Vos, held off a Trump-backed challenger.
 Trump endorsed Adam Steen after Vos rejected the former president’s pressure to decertify the 2020 results.
+Vos said his victory showed “you don’t have to be a lapdog to whatever Donald Trump says.”

 Tuesday’s outcomes have far-reaching consequences beyond Wisconsin, a state that is almost evenly split between Republicans and Democrats and where 2022 will be seen as a bellwether for the 2024 presidential race.
 The person elected governor this fall will be in office for the presidential election and will be able to sign or veto changes to election laws passed by the Republican-controlled Legislature.
 The next governor and U.S. senator also may sway decisions on issues from abortion to education and taxes.